Find Affordable College Courses

 Allied Health majors at FHSU take out an average of $26,393 in student loans while working on their Bachelor's Degree.

-The in-demand online bachelor’s degree programs at University of Missouri - Columbia helped the school earn the #2 place on this year’s ranking of the best allied health professions schools in the Plains States Region .
-Located in the city of Columbia, Mizzou is a public college with a very large student population.
+A rank of #2 on this year’s list means University of Missouri - Columbia is a great place for allied health professions students working on their online bachelor’s degree.
+Located in the midsize city of Columbia, Mizzou is a public college with a fairly large student population.

 Women make up 73% of the allied health majors at the school.